knights-lab/BURST/README.md

 ## Woah (troubleshooting)
 1. *I downloaded the program for my system but it won't run!
 Says "Permission denied" or "command not found":*
-If on Linux or Mac, you may have to run the command "chmod +x" on the program first, and then run the program inside of the directory that contains it using a dot and slash before the name (for example, on Linux: "./embalm.linux" if the file "embalm.linux" is within the current working directory of the terminal).
+If on Linux or Mac, you may have to run the command "chmod +x" on the program first, and then run the program inside of the directory that contains it using a dot and slash before the name (for example, on Linux: "./burst.linux" if the file "burst.linux" is within the current working directory of the terminal).
 Another solution is to add the directory containing the program to the system PATH.
 This technique may vary by operating system and terminal type.

 2. *All queries align with 100% identity, many to the same strange reference sequence:*
 Uh oh, looks like your database contains long series of "N"s (ambiguous bases).
 Because all ambiguities are resolved according to IUPAC standards, N actually matches perfectly to anything.
 For example, the nucleotide "K" matches "Y" but not "M," although "M" matches "Y".
 Although this opens up exciting new possibilities for leveraging ambiguity in aligning to SNP-aware databases, psuedo-clusters, and more, a stretch of 300 N's present in some poorly-curated databases will match any length-300 query perfectly.
 Disable this behavior by passing -n or --npenalize, which will force N's to be treated as mismatches against A, C, G, or T/U in the query.
 N will still be considered a match to any ambiguous nucleotides in the query.